yago955/terminal_handcricket/README.md

 # terminal_handcricket

-mini terminal game i made back in 2020 (when i first started to code) isn't very special, but it was one of the first java program i wrote so why not save the code as a memory? :)
+mini terminal game i made back in 2020 (for terminal nothing fancy) it was the first project i ever did was a java rookie back then